 Proposed Session

-R has different frameworks, each with different syntax and performance costs for various problems.
+R has different frameworks, each with different syntax and performance differences for various problems.
 Many of the common frameworks (such as the tidyverse, Wickham, 2017 and data.table, Dowle and Srinivasan, 2019) are nearly mutually unintelligible, so understanding how to do an analysis using a given system does not necessarily translate to another system.
 Moreover, both data.table and the tidyverse were developed with tradeoffs between the convenience of a quick analysis with the robustness and stability needed to perform analyses at scale across tens or hundreds of millions of records.
 The tidyverse and data.table typically have analogous functions or methods in base R (i.e., the set of packages that are initially installed with R and are developed by the R Core Team).
 Knowing how each of the three systems works allows researchers to choose the system most appropriate for a given data analysis problem.
-Commonly cited frustrations with R (such as the speed of analyses for large problems) can often be ameliorated by choosing the system best designed to address that problem.
+Commonly cited frustrations with R (such as the speed of analyses for large problems) can usually be ameliorated by choosing the system best designed to address that problem.

-The proposed tutorial is an attempt at a Rosetta stone for the most commonly used R programming frameworks, lowering the barrier to entry for scientists and practitioners and helping researchers choose the best system for a given analysis.
+The proposed tutorial is an attempt at a Rosetta stone for the most commonly used R programming frameworks, lowering the barrier to entry for scientists and practitioners and helping researchers choose the best methodology for a given analysis.
 This tutorial will be interactive.
 Audience members are strongly encouraged to bring laptops and to have downloaded the materials ahead of time.
 For those who wish to follow along, we will make available all of the materials and R scripts at https://bit.ly/32ag86B.
 We request 80 minutes for the tutorial, with the approximate time for each topic as well as additional information provided below.
 Note that none of the authors are affiliated with the producers of any of the packages described and that there are no material gains (financial or otherwise) for them.

 Topic #1: Introduction to Different R Programming Frameworks (35 minutes)

-The most commonly used R programming frameworks include “base R”, “data.table”, and the “tidyverse”.
+The most commonly used R programming frameworks include base R, “data.table”, and the “tidyverse”.
 Each framework was developed with a different rationale and for different types of analyses.
 For instance, base R is typically developed with an eye on backward compatibility, so that changes to base R rarely affect the ability of old code to result in the same output.
 Because of this stability, developers often rely on base R when code is highly distributed across an organization and where changes to the user interface can have high impact on organizational decisions.
 However, the emphasis on stability comes at a cost.
 Many of the functions in base R are inconsistent and unlikely to change due to the conservative philosophy of the R Core Team.
 Some known issues with base R are still part of R due to legacy code requiring this idiosyncratic behavior.

 Conversely, the tidyverse was developed with the goal of a consistent programming philosophy, so that all packages within the tidyverse “share an underlying design philosophy, grammar, and data structures” (Tidyverse, n.d.).
 Moreover, many of the tidyverse packages emphasize non-standard evaluation (e.g., Wickham, 2019b), which makes it easy to perform simple exploratory analyses (as described in Grolemund and Wickham, 2017).
 For these reasons, tidyverse packages and functions (e.g., dplyr, tidyr, and ggplot2) are often users’ first introduction to the R language and make up 6 out of the top 10 most downloaded R packages in 2019 (Kopf, 2019).
 In fact, Matloff (2019a) lamented that “R is rapidly devolving into two mutually unintelligible dialects” and cited an R user who wrote that “one can code in the Tidyverse while knowing very little R.”